sbromberger/LightGraphs.jl/docs/src/persistence.md

 # Reading and writing Graphs

-Graphs may be written to I/O streams and files using the `save` function and read with the `load` function.
-Currently supported graph formats are the *LightGraphs.jl* format `lg` and the common formats `gml, graphml, gexf, dot, net`.
+Graphs may be written to I/O streams and files using the `savegraph` function and read with the `loadgraph` function.
+The default graph format is a proprietary compressed *LightGraphs.jl* format `lg`.
+Other formats are available via the *GraphPersistence* package.

 ```@autodocs
 Modules = [LightGraphs]